Best Valentine's gifts for him, from chocolate to whisky and games

 VIEW NOW – MASTER OF MALT | £34.95

-Spoil him on Valentine’s Day with this craft beer hamper.
-It’s good value for money and comes packed with three hoppy craft beers paired with the perfect snacks – a packet of Savoursmiths Desert Salt & Vinegar crisps, Joe & Seph’s delicious Olive Oil Popcorn, and Cambrook crunchy Sweet Chilli Peanuts & Cashews.
-To round off your V-Day together, there’s a delicious bar of creamy Montezuma’s Vegan Orange Milk Chocolate to enjoy.
+Spoil him on Valentine’s Day with a craft beer hamper.
+It contains three hoppy craft beers paired with the perfect snacks – a packet of Savoursmiths Desert Salt & Vinegar crisps, Joe & Seph’s delicious Olive Oil Popcorn, and Cambrook crunchy Sweet Chilli Peanuts & Cashews.
+To round off your V-Day feast, there’s a delicious bar of creamy Montezuma’s Vegan Orange Milk Chocolate to enjoy together.

 VIEW NOW – HAMPERS.COM | £38

-If he’s partial to a good bottle of plonk, arm him with the kit to uncork it in style with this bottle opener from Cuisinart.
-It’s cordless with 8-hour battery life and comes with 3 nifty accessories – a vacuum sealer, a foil cutter and a docking station for keeping it charged.
+If he’s partial to a good bottle of plonk, arm him with the kit to uncork it in style with this super snazzy bottle opener from Cuisinart.
+It’s cordless with 8-hour battery life and comes with 3 nifty accessories – a vacuum sealer, a foil cutter and a docking station to keep it charged.
 It also comes with a 3-year manufacturer’s warranty.

 VIEW NOW – AO.COM |